-My thinking is influenced by Hannah Arendt’s later works, communitarian and cosmopolitan ideas, Epicurus, and E.O.
+My thinking is influenced by Hannah Arendt’s final works, communitarian and cosmopolitan ideas, Epicurus, and E.O.
 Wilson.
 I am, intentionally, a generalist.
 Areas of focus are civility, freedom of thought and expression, ecology – and play.

 What invigorates my days is marvel at our rich existence on a rock spinning in space.
 What keeps me awake nights is fear: that we humans are too distracted and divided to appreciate that marvel, or tackle the life-and-death dangers facing our hard-won democracies, our fragile global environment, and our priceless agency.
 I fear that while every solution begs for cooperation, we brawl over Sigmund Freud’s “narcissism of small differences.”
 Marvel and fear are the main elements in my work.